Travelling is always fun. However, when it comes to packing your luggage, it takes time and could also be frustrating.

 After the dinner, while most us already feel tired but there were two of them still trying to persuade to explore the nightlife in Sydney.
 I decided to go back to the hostel early and join the Free city tour tomorrow morning instead.

-I’m Free Walking Tours Sydney
+DAY 3: I’m Free Walking Tours Sydney

 Another traveller, Intan that I have met yesterday decided to go together with me for the free city tour.

 1030am city tour and it took about 3 hours to walk around the city.